kidaa30/ohimanual/3_conduct_manual/intro_goalbygoal.md

 ### Keeping Reference Points in Mind

 Setting a reference point is required for every goal model you develop.
-The choice of a reference point will affect how the final scores are calculated, and must be balanced between knowledge of the system, expert judgment, and limitations of the data and to assess the conditions of the various dimensions of ocean health.
+It is an "ideal" condition, or target, where the goal is considered to be achieved to its full potential.
+Achieving or exceeding the reference point will result in a score of 100.
+The choice of a reference point will thus affect how the final scores are calculated, and must be balanced between knowledge of the system, expert judgment, and limitations of the data.
+You may set an universal reference point for all regions in your study area, or you may set a unique reference point for each region.

-Once you find data, always consider how you would set the reference point.
 Generally there are four types of reference points:
-+ *Functional*: Scientifically sound target set based on the known responses of variables measured, such as sustainable catch yield.
++ *Functional*: Scientifically sound target set based on the known responses of variables measured, such as Maximum Sustainable Yield.
-+ *Temporal*: A historical benchmark is used as a the "ideal" point in the past.
++ *Temporal*: A historical benchmark is used as a the "ideal" point in the past, such as mangrove coverage in the 1980's.
-+ *Spatial*: A region within the study area with the highest input values could be set as a perfect (score of 100), and all others are scaled to it.
-It's also possible to set a different reference point for each region of your study area, as was done in the U.S. West Coast study (2014).
++ *Spatial*: A region within the study area with the highest input values, and all others are scaled to it.
 + *Established target*: Such as a sustainable catch yield by a certain year, or the number of people employed in a marine sector by a certain year.

 Which type of reference point to use depends on the goal and available data.
 How many years of data are available?
 Can you set a temporal reference point with these data, or do you have to find another dataset or other source of information?
 In any case, you must balance being realistic with being ambitious.
 We suggest following the S.M.A.R.T. criteria when choosing a reference point: _"Specific," "Measurable," "Ambitious," "Realistic," and "Time-bound."_